VedantJadhav9/Spotify-Music-Analysis-Dashboard/README.md

 ---

-## How to Use
-1. Download the `.pbix` file from this repository
-2. Open it using Power BI Desktop
-3. Interact with filters and slicers to explore insights

----

 ## Conclusion
 This project demonstrates practical Power BI and DAX skills, along with the ability to convert raw data into meaningful business insights.